EasyScience/EasyApp/EXAMPLES.md

   $ cd examples/BasicQml/src/BasicQml
   ```

-* Run `main.qml` (specifying the paths to the current directory and the EasyApp module directory) using the `qml` tool installed with the Qt Framework in the previous step, e.g., like this
+* Run `main.qml` (specifying the paths to the current directory `.` and the EasyApp module directory `../../../..`) using the `qml` tool installed with the Qt Framework in the previous step, e.g., like this

   ```sh
   $ ~/Qt/6.x.y/macos/bin/qml -I . -I ../../../.. main.qml